How to Learn German Colors the Creative Way: 20 Vibrant (and Bizarre) German Sayings with Colors

 Meaning: To be pessimistic

-While if everything were gray there would be less colors to have to learn in German, it still doesn’t make for a happy existence.
+If everything were gray, there would be fewer colors to have to learn in German—but it still doesn’t make for a happy existence.

 Literal Translation: To look through pink glasses

-On the other hand, everything looks better in pink.
+On the other hand, everything looks better in pink hue.

 16. Gelb vor Neid